durrantlab/autogrow4/tutorial/TUTORIAL.md

 4. Click 'OK' to the licensing agreement.
 Please note MGLTools is free for academic use but may require a license for commercial usage.
 This should open automatically
-5. Find pathing for AutoGrow4 variable (see Additional pathing Instructions below)
+5. Find pathing for AutoGrow4 variable (see directly below Section Additional Pathing Instructions)

 #### Additional Pathing Instructions

 To use MGLTools to convert files, AutoGrow4 requires the path to the MGLTools directory.
-The path can be found by
+The path can be found by:

-1. going to the extract folder: `cd /PATH_TO/mgltools_x86_64Linux2_1.5.6`
+1. Going to the extract folder: `cd /PATH_TO/mgltools_x86_64Linux2_1.5.6`
-2. using the `pwd` command in bash to get the absolute path to the MGLTools directory.
+2. Using the `pwd` command in bash to get the absolute path to the MGLTools directory.

 The installed MGLTools directory is provided to AutoGrow4 using the variable: